Why is Thames Water in so much trouble?

 Macquarie said it invested billions of pounds in upgrading Thames's water and sewage infrastructure while it owned the company, but critics argue that it took billions of pounds out of the company in loans and dividends.

-Thames says the £3bn in emergency funding will give it the space needed to complete a restructuring of its debts and attract a cash injection from prospective new investors.
+Earlier this year, Thames secured £3bn in emergency funding, which it said would give it the space needed to complete a restructuring of its debts and attract a cash injection from prospective new investors.

 If the funding deal had not been approved, Thames faced the possibility of a temporary nationalisation, under a measure known as a Special Administration Regime.

-However, water bills in general are set to rise, with the rate they are set to increase set by the water regulator Ofwat.
+However, water bills in general are set to rise, with the rate at which they are due to increase set by the water regulator Ofwat.

 But the company says it needs a 53% rise to fix pipes and keep up with demand.
-It has appealed for permission to charge more.
+It appealed for permission to charge more, although it then deferred this appeal while it sought extra funds from investors.

 Customers are unhappy.
 Consumer groups argue people shouldn't have to pay more because the company has been badly run.